SanjeevaRDodlapati/QeMLflow/docs/reports/innovation/IMMEDIATE_ACTION_PLAN.md

 📈 **50% Faster Research**
 🌟 **Industry Leadership Position**

-*These enhancements will transform ChemML from an excellent framework into the undisputed leader in computational chemistry!*
+*These enhancements will transform QeMLflow from an excellent framework into the undisputed leader in computational chemistry!*